 SLSHOP aims to replace parts with the most robust alternative available, taking into consideration the implementation of E10 fuel.
 Whilst these parts are less susceptible to the corrosive traits of E10, we cannot guarantee that they will not be affected over the long term.
 Fortunately, fuel tanks found in the W113, R107 and R129 SLs are metal and are not affected by E10 in the way that Fibreglass tanks are.

 Dan from our Heritage Workshop has assessed the impact on Carburettor models, such as the 190SL (W121), which was manufactured with stock Solex carburettors and possessed a float to control the amount of fuel flowing into the engine.
 Dan confirmed that we replace the Stock Solex carburettors with the more advanced Weber system on all non-fuel injection SL models.
-The Weber Carburettors do not involve a float mechanism and are not as susceptible to the corrosive composition of E10.
+The Weber Carburettors involve a different brass float mechanism and are not as susceptible to the corrosive composition of E10.

 Our Parts Store stocks Lead replacement additives to help protect your classic’s internal organs from the higher proportion of bioethanol in E10: